 Document attendance at ten births in any setting in any capacity (observer, doula, family member, friend, beginning apprentice).
 These births may be verified by any witness who was present at the birth.

-Document at least 20 births, 25 prenatals, 20 newborn exams, 10 postpartum visits as an assistant under the supervision of a qualified preceptor.
+Document at least 20 births, 25 prenatals (including 3 initial exams), 20 newborn exams, 10 postpartum visits as an assistant under the supervision of a qualified preceptor.
 Eighteen births in this category must be completed before beginning Primary under Supervision births.
 Determination of readiness for serving as Primary under Supervision is at the discretion of the supervising preceptor, and may require more births as an assistant before moving to the next step.

 Clinicals as Primary under Supervision

-Document 20 births, 75 prenatals (including 20 initial prenatals), 20 newborn exams, and 40 postpartum exams as a primary midwife under supervision.
-Two intrapartum transports are allowed if labor began in an OOH setting.
+Document 25 births, 75 prenatals (including 20 initial prenatals), 20 newborn exams, and 40 postpartum exams as a primary midwife under supervision.
+Three intrapartum transports are allowed if labor began in an OOH setting.